rayshift/translatefgo/README.md

 - New!
 An Indonesian translation is now available.

 ### Installation
 Requirements: Android 7-14+ are supported.
 Root is not required.
-Shizuku is required
+Shizuku is required on some modern devices.

 1. Ensure you have the latest Fate/Grand Order installed.
 2. Log into Fate/Grand Order JP to ensure your game data is up to date - click "Download" if promoted for a data update.
 Afterwards, close the application.